aayushsingh7/article-optimizer/README.md

 ---

-## API Routes
+## 7. API Routes

-Only article‑related APIs are exposed.
+Only article-related APIs are exposed.
 WebScraperService and AiService are internal.

 ```js
 GET    /api/articles